kvietcong/kvietcong/README.md

 - Get decent at UI/UX (Styling Frameworks: Sass, TailwindCSS, Bulma, or something else cool)
 - Look into Flutter and Dart for app development
-- Learn more about Machine Learning and how to utilize PyTorch 🔥
 - Learn about embedded systems and system adminstration

 ## 🔌 Connect with me